rwojsznis/sidekiq-lock/README.md

   def perform(user_id, timeout)
     # ...
     # do some work
-    # only at this point I want' to try to acquire the lock
+    # only at this point I want to acquire the lock
     if lock.acquire!
       # I can do the work
     else